eielsen/eielsen.github.io/_posts/2018-10-10-dac-dithering.md

 ---
 layout: post
 title: "Optimal dither signals for improved resolution and accuracy in DACs used for closed-loop control"
-supervisor: Assoc. prof. Arnfinn A. Eielsen
+supervisor: A/Prof Arnfinn A. Eielsen
 date: 2018-10-11
 ---